 In 1947, Murdoch took a philosophy studentship at the University of Cambridge.
 Philosopher Ludwig Wittgenstein was the leading professor in the department at the time, and Murdoch initially rejected his logical positivism in favor of existentialism.
 She eventually settled on becoming a Platonist.

 In 1948, Murdoch was hired as a philosophy tutor at St. Anne's College in Oxford.
 She would retain her beloved position for the next two decades, during which time she composed such philosophical works as Sartre: Romantic Rationalist, published in 1953.

-The same year that Murdoch published The Green Knight, she was diagnosed with Alzheimer's disease.
+In 1995, at age 76, Murdoch’s 26th and last novel Jackson’s Dilemma was published.
+That same year, she was diagnosed with Alzheimer's disease.
 In the years to come, writing became increasingly difficult for the author.
 Bayley cared for his beloved Iris at home until he felt he had no choice but to place her in a care facility.

 Murdoch died in a nursing home on February 8, 1999, in Oxford, England, with Bayley by her side.
 Iris, a film about Murdoch's life based on Bayley's memoir, was released two years after her death.
 Actress Kate Winslet portrays the young Murdoch in the film, and Judi Dench plays the author later in life, succumbing to Alzheimer's.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!